-Codes cover every aspect of your building that affects energy use—walls, roofs, windows and doors, insulation, heating and air conditioning systems, power and lighting systems, water heating systems, ventilation, and even air leakage—all have standards that must be met.
+Codes cover every aspect of your building that affects energy use—walls, roofing, windows and doors, panels, insulation, heating and air conditioning systems, power and lighting systems, water heating systems, ventilation, and even air leakage—all have standards that must be met.

 There is almost no getting out of meeting IECC requirements.
 Your building must meet the energy codes in nearly every circumstance, including:

 - Replacement of portions of existing buildings, and